leodeve/embedded-system-project/README.md

 *Programming part:
 1) coding our card with SystemWorkbench for STM32;
-2) coding an app to control the car with our phone.
+2) coding an app to control the car with our phone (with AndroidStudio).

 <br><br>
 To program our PCB, we used a state machine: